tawanorg/myworld-node-react-mobx-es6-minimal-boilerplate/README.md

-# myworld node react mobx minimal boilerplate
+# Node with React, Mobx minimal boilerplate in My World

 I would like to have one single server with nodejs/express but reactjs as frontend library.
 I've modified the other stack and re build in my way